khaledkzy/pixel-vh-vw-converter/README.md

 # What makes this tool a bit different?

-> What makes this tool a bit different is that you don't need to go and find your window viewport size cause it uses javascript to get it for you.
+> What makes this tool a bit different is that you don't need to go and find your window viewport size everytime you want to convert an element cause javascript does that for you.

 ### How to use the tool ??

 > Let's say you want to make your element responsive.
 One of the things you would do is to changes the pixels to a vw or vh units.
 Assuming the element is 150px.
 Then you would open the tool and resize the window accordingly and then type the pixels ratio.

+> The element that I want to make responsive is the two selection box. u

 > The element that I want to convert has 150px